motet-a/libforks/README.md

 ```

 Represents a connection to a fork server.
 Must be initialized
-by `libfork_start` before being used in other functions.
+by `libforks_start` before being used in other functions.

 ```c
 typedef struct {